ManasHarsh/ManasHarsh/README.md

 ### 👨‍💼 Know more about my professional journey:-

-- 4 years of professional experience including Product security
+- 6 years of professional experience including Product security
-- Currently working at Netskope as Security Analyst
+- Currently working at HackerOne as Mediation Specialist
 - 2+ years as a security consultant in Qseap Infotech
-- Performed pentesting on more than 100 apps including web, mobile and thick clients.
+- Performed pentesting on more than 150 apps including web, mobile and thick clients.
 - Emerging star of the year for 2020 in organization.

 ### 💻 I love bug bounties!